NimAudio/nim-clap/README.md

 # nim-clap
-clap plugin api in nim. currently unfinished
+clap plugin api in nim. currently unfinished but includes all the basics

 **i have moved the plugin framework which abstracts over the raw api to [a new repo, offbeat](https://github.com/morganholly/offbeat).**

-put clap repo files in `clap-main` folder, not as a folder in that folder

 tested with version 1.2, hash df8f16c. later versions may not work, try this version if you have any issues

-requires futhark
+has futhark set up but commented out. to use, put clap repo files in `clap-main` folder, not as a folder in that folder

 i have skipped over the types for transport related stuff. eventually i'll add that but i'm primarily making this for me and what i'm working on, which does not need that.